Guard of honour: Iran

 The Central Provost of Islamic Republic of Iran Army maintains a guard of honour unit called the "Presidential Ceremony Guard".
 It provides honour guards for the Iranian President and during events of state such as arrival ceremonies for foreign leaders and national holidays.
 Also known as DEJAJA, the unit is composed of infantrymen, sailors, and airmen, all of which serve under the command of the army provost.
 Aside from public duties, the provost also serves as a military police unit for the capital of Tehran.

 Prior to 1979, the Imperial Immortal Guard provided honour guards for official events of state.

 Iraq

-The Iraqi Armed Forces maintains the a guard of honour made up of personnel from each branch of the armed forces.
+The Iraqi Armed Forces maintains a guard of honour made up of personnel from each branch of the armed forces.
 The unit provides guards of honour for foreign dignitaries at the Iraqi Ministry of Defence.
 Prior to 2003, the personnel of the guard of honour were selected from the Republican Guard.